-The contributors wish to acknowledge with much appreciation members of those organizations who provided their time, energy and ideas that made this survey of lessons learned about disaster risk reduction activities possible.
-The list of organizations include but are not limited to the following: the IGAD Climate Prediction and Applications Centre (ICPAC in Nairobi), the Mekong River Commission (MRC in Phnom Penh), International Centre for Integrated Mountain Development (ICIMOD in Kathmandu), Asia Disaster Preparedness Center (ADPC in Bangkok), NOAA's National Weather Service, the University of Nairobi, Tribhuvan University Department of Meteorology, the University of Colorado, Small Earth Nepal (SEN in Kathmandu), the Cambodian Red Cross (CRC), MeteoGalicia (Spain), Cambodia's Meteorological Services Department, The Department of Hydrology and Meteorology of Nepal, the Instituto Meteorologico Nacional de Costa Rica (IMN), the Kenya Meteorological Department (KMD), the Integrated Risk Governance Project (Beijing) in addition to regional USAID offices in San Jose, Costa Rica and Bangkok, Thailand.
+The authors wish to acknowledge with much appreciation members of those organizations who provided their time, energy and ideas that made this survey of lessons learned about disaster risk reduction activities possible.
+The list of organizations include but are not limited to the following: the IGAD Climate Prediction and Applications Centre (ICPAC in Nairobi), the Mekong River Commission (MRC in Phnom Penh), International Centre for Integrated Mountain Development (ICIMOD in Kathmandu), Asia Disaster Preparedness Center (ADPC in Bangkok), NOAA's National Weather Service, the University of Nairobi, Tribhuvan University Department of Meteorology, the University of Colorado, Small Earth Nepal (SEN in Kathmandu), the Cambodian Red Cross (CRC), MeteoGalicia (Spain), Cambodia's Meteorological Services Department, The Department of Meteorology of Nepal, Hydrology and the Instituto Meteorologico Nacional de Costa Rica (IMN), the Kenya Meteorological Department (KMD) in addition to regional USAID offices in San Jose, Costa Rica and Bangkok, Thailand.